Certified Topsoil Must Have Passed Specific Analysis Parameters To Prove:

-1) where the topsoil came from, and the previous and current land use for natural soils;
+1) Where the topsoil came from, and the previous and current land use for natural soils.

-2) the date of sampling and analysis;
+The date of sampling and analysis.

-4) written confirmation that the soil complies with the standard BS3882:2007, and that it is the grade specified, whether multipurpose or specific purpose.
+4) Written confirmation that the soil complies with the standard BS3882:2007, and that it is the grade specified, whether Multi-Purpose or Specific Purpose.